perfsonar/docs/install_quick_start.rst

 Toolkit Installation Quick Start
 *********************************

 These instructions are for the full Toolkit installation.
-For other perfSONAR installtion options, see :doc:`install_options`.
+For other perfSONAR installation options, see :doc:`install_options`.

 #.
 Download the NetInstall ISO from :centos_netinstall_iso:`here <x86_64>`